5 things to know for November 22: Wisconsin, Congress, Coronavirus, Sudan, Haiti – KION546

 Oh, so that’s what would happen …

 Here’s what various things look like when sent through a high-powered shredder.
 Strangely satisfying, no?
-(Click here to view)
+(Click here to view on YouTube)

 The-CNN-Wire